galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 # Step 1: Pre-processing

 The goal of the first step is to upload and prepare the file so that it will be usable for the *regional GAM* analysis (See [this warning](#inputdatawarning) for more information about the input file).
-First of all, you will have to upload the files on Galaxy-E and then you might have to use some data handling tools to be able to use *regional GAM* tools.
+First of all, you will have to upload the files on [Galaxy-E](https://openstack-192-168-100-19.genouest.org) and then you might have to use some data handling tools to be able to use *regional GAM* tools.

 >  ### {% icon hands_on %} Hands-on: Data upload
 >
-> 1. Create a new history for this tutorial and give it a proper name.
+> 1. Create a new history for this tutorial and give it a proper name as `Tuto training regionalGAM`.
 > 2. Import the following file from [Zenodo](https://zenodo.org/record/1324204#.W2BmRn7fNE4) or from a data
 >    library named `regional GAM data tutorial`
 >